Code Reasoning for Software Engineering Tasks: A Survey and A Call to Action: Abstract

 \section{Abstract}

-The rise of large language models (LLMs) has led to dramatic improvements across a wide range of natural language tasks.
-These advancements have extended into the domain of code, facilitating complex tasks such as code generation, translation, summarization, and repair.
-However, their utility for real-world deployment in-the-wild has only recently been studied, particularly on software engineering (SWE) tasks such as GitHub issue resolution.
-In this study, we examine the code reasoning techniques that underlie the ability to perform such tasks, and examine the paradigms used to drive their performance.
-Our contributions in this paper are: (1) the first dedicated survey on code reasoning for code tasks, highlighting overarching strategies, hybrid and agentic approaches; (2) a taxonomy of various techniques used to drive code reasoning; (3) a comprehensive overview of performance on common benchmarks and a showcase of new, under-explored benchmarks with high potential in SWE; (4) an exploration on how core properties of code can be used to explain different reasoning techniques; and (5) gaps and potentially under-explored areas for future research.
+The rise of large language models (\llms) has led to dramatic improvements across a wide range of natural language tasks.
+Their performance on certain tasks can be further enhanced by incorporating test-time reasoning techniques.
+These inference-time advances have been adopted into the code domain, enabling complex software engineering (\swe) tasks such as code generation, test generation and issue resolution.
+However, the impact of different reasoning techniques on code-centric \swe tasks has not been systematically explored.
+In this work, we survey code reasoning techniques that underpin these capabilities, with a focus on test-time compute and inference-time reasoning paradigms.
+We examine a variety of code-specific reasoning methods and progressively build up to \sweagents, which combine planning, tool use, and multi-step interaction.
+We also compare the impact of different techniques on coding tasks, highlighting their relative importance and outlining open challenges and future research directions.
+Across commonly used models and benchmarks, we find that approaches exploiting code-specific signals (e.g., structure and execution feedback) are frequently associated with improved performance, motivating a dedicated study of code reasoning beyond natural-language reasoning.
+Our contributions are: (1) to the best of our knowledge, the first dedicated survey of code reasoning for \swe{} tasks, highlighting overarching reasoning strategies, hybrid methods, and agentic approaches; (2) a taxonomy of inference-time techniques used to drive code reasoning, accompanied by a curated set of under-explored benchmarks with high potential for \swe{} evaluation; (3) a comparative analysis of reasoning design patterns across commonly used models and benchmarks; and (4) a synthesis of gaps in current methods and evaluation practices, identifying under-explored areas and concrete opportunities for future research.